 Ingrown toenails can develop for many reasons.
 In some cases, the toenails are simply too long.
-Trauma, such as stubbing a toe or having someone step on it can cause the nail to jam into the skin.
+Trauma, such as stubbing a toe, shoes that cause pressure or having someone step on it can cause the nail to jam into the skin.
 Incorrect cutting and also cause them.
 Many times they are a hereditary condition because of the shape of the toes or nails.
 Patients with diabetes and poor circulation need to be especially careful because it can become infected along the side of the nail and the nail bed area.

 Ingrown nails should be treated as soon as possible.
 This is really important if you have diabetes or poor circulation because it can become severe quickly.
 If the skin is red, painful, or swollen on the sides of the nail, there may be an infection.
 The ingrown nail can produce a bacteria-rich environment that can cause an infection.
 The infection must be treated quickly by numbing the toe and trimming it out followed sometimes with antibiotics.
 We use a cold spray to anesthetic the toe at the base, we never numb near redness or the painful area.

 The patient can self treat with mild antiseptic solution to the area and soaking in antibacterial soap with some water.
-If this doesn’t improve it within 24 hours then see a podiatrist.
+If this doesn’t improve it within 3 to 5 day’s then see a podiatrist.

 If you have to see us for treatment we first numb the toe before we treat it, we use a cold spray to numb the skin a the base of the toe before the numbing.
 This type of numbing is a way to reduce discomfort and get the toe numb, I will always check to make sure it is numb before doing anything.
 If the problem has never occurred before then trimming out the ingrown nail should solve the problem.
 If the nail is a recurrent problem then permanent excision of a small portion of the nail with a chemical solution can be done; it heals over 7 to 10 days.
 The way this is done only a 1/16 inch of nail is removed , so the nail still look’s normal size.
 Normally no time off from work is necessary.